GUIDE 2024

 Organizations cannot function properly without standards-based document control.

-The purpose of document control is to ensure that documentation is trusted by users.
+The purpose of a document control program is to ensure that users trust documentation.
 Document control is required to ensure that organizational documents are

-• Created after going through the proper review and approvals process.
+• Created after going through the proper review and approval process.

 • Distributed to authorized personnel only.